Skip to main content

 These overrides can be set in two places:

 1. servers_config.common_overrides — gateway-wide.
-Whatever you put here is applied to every server in this gateway, so you don’t have to repeat the same guardrail config on every entry.
+Whatever you put here is applied to every server in this gateway, so you don’t have to repeat the same guardrail config on every entry. server_tools_guardrails_config may only be set here.

 2. servers_config.servers[i].* — per-server.
 Set on an individual entry, this overrides the base value for that one server only.
+Only input_guardrails_config and output_guardrails_config are accepted here.

 How the expanded response is shaped